In addition to the general application materials, applicants to the MS Genetic Counseling Program must submit:

 For each of the following, please provide a brief description of the experience including the dates, frequency and duration of your participation.

-- Genetic counseling shadowing experiences or internships
+- Genetic Counseling Exposure, including but not limited to genetic counseling shadowing experiences or internships

 - Crisis counseling experiences